 Camp runs 9AM to 12PM Monday through Friday, with a performance for families on Fridays at 11AM at the rehearsal studio located behind the Playhouse.
 A variety of instructors, counselors, and titles ensure plenty to gain from participating in multiple sessions each season!

-Our newest camp has been created for children ages 8 to 10.
-This exciting program is the perfect step up from the Rising Stars for campers to continue to explore and develop vocal, movement and acting skills.
+Created for children ages 8 to 10, this exciting program is the perfect step up from the Rising Stars for campers to continue to explore and develop vocal, movement and acting skills.
 The culminating production will provide a more challenging, yet developmentally appropriate, theatrical experience.
 It will incorporate a higher level of individual responsibility, perfect for the young performer who enjoys being center stage!

-Sessions will run Monday-Friday from 9:30AM to 3:30PM, culminating in a full-length performance on Friday afternoon at the rehearsal studio located behind the Playhouse.
+Sessions will run Monday through Friday from 9:30AM to 3:30PM, culminating in a full-length performance on Friday afternoon at the rehearsal studio located behind the Playhouse.

-The original Playhouse Children’s Theatre Camp, designed for students from ages 9 to 16, will identify, strengthen and enhance each student’s performance skills, self-esteem and self-expression.
+The original Playhouse Children’s Theatre Camp is designed to identify, strengthen and enhance each student’s performance skills, self-esteem and self-expression.
 Students receive training in dance and choreography, improvisation, acting, staging and vocal work while preparing to perform before a live audience on the Playhouse stage.
 Each of the sessions culminates in a fully staged production on the Playhouse’s main stage!

-Students will attend camp Monday-Friday from 9:30PM — 3:30PM with dress rehearsal and performances Saturdays and Sundays on the main stage of the Ogunquit Playhouse.
+Students will attend camp Monday through Friday from 9:30PM to 3:30PM with dress rehearsal and performances Saturdays and Sundays on the main stage of the Ogunquit Playhouse.

 Director of Youth Programming